Vice Provost for Professional and Continuing Education and Associate Professor of Innovation

 As Vice Provost for Professional and Continuing Education, Jeremy curates the knowledge, experience, and talent from across all of the colleges and institutes at the university to offer customized non-degree, credentialed training, coaching, and toolkits.
 He holds a bachelor’s degree in architecture from Illinois Tech and a master of design (MDes) from ID.

 Activities at ID

 Since joining ID in 2006, Jeremy has created and delivered course content on design, leadership, decision-making, and design for technical innovation.
 He served for eight years as Director of Interprofessional Projects (IPRO), Illinois Tech’s distinctive project-based program for undergraduates.
 He also served as Assistant Dean of the Institute of Design from 2006–12.
-Jeremy created the dual degree program (MDes+MBA) and the executive education program at ID.
-The executive education program has served clients such as FedEx, Nestle/Purina, AB/Inbev, Ford, The Kresge Foundation, and Memorial Sloan Kettering Cancer Center.
+Jeremy created the dual degree program (MDes + MBA) and the executive education program at ID.
+The executive education program, now the ID Academy, has served clients such as FedEx, Nestle/Purina, AB/Inbev, Ford, The Kresge Foundation, and Memorial Sloan Kettering Cancer Center.

 Speaking and Publishing

 Jeremy’s publications and other media include “Design Innovation” in The Global Innovation Science Handbook (McGraw Hill, 2013); “From Lock In to Lock Out, Using Design to Create Fiercely Loyal Customers,” in Rotman on Design: The Best on Design Thinking from Rotman Magazine (University of Toronto Press, 2013); and “Getting People to Talk,” a widely viewed video on ethnographic interviewing.

 Alexis, Jeremy.
 2013.
 “Design Innovation.”
 In Global Innovation Science Handbook, edited by Praveen Gupta and Brett E. Trusko.
 New York: McGraw Hill.